 Duke eye surgeons perform thousands of cataract surgeries each year and can often restore your vision to 20/20.
-We remove your cloudy lens using tiny incisions and sophisticated techniques, including highly precise lasers and ultrasound.
-We employ the latest lens designs to clear your vision.
-Depending on the lens used, you may no longer need glasses.
+We remove your cloudy lens using small incisions and sophisticated techniques, including highly precise lasers and ultrasound.
+We employ the latest lens designs to clear your vision and reduce your need for glasses.

 Improved Vision Through Cataract Surgery